top of page

 • Be aware that butterflies like swallowtails will attach their chrysalis to stems and might not emerge until nighttime temperature lows are at least 7 consecutive days above 10ºC.

-• To achieve an even more diverse habitat and to introduce ourselves to a new look, experiment with keeping some stems up in an area where they fit.
+• To achieve an even more diverse habitat and introduce ourselves to a new look, experiment with keeping some stems up in areas where they fit.

-• Stems you cut last year or that broke naturally provide easy access and make it very likely that wild bees, native beneficial wasps that prey on pests or other insects have made the stems their home and laid eggs inside.
-To support our 360 diverse wild bees in their reproductive efforts, all stem stubbles must stay up until they break down naturally because different species of bees will occupy the stem-stubble hotels throughout the entire year.
+• Stems you cut last year or that broke naturally provide easy access and make it very likely that wild bees, native beneficial wasps that prey on pests or other insects, have made the stems their home and laid eggs inside.
+To support our 360 diverse wild bees in their reproductive efforts, all stem stubbles must remain standing until they break down naturally, as different species of bees will occupy the stem-stubble hotels throughout the entire year.

-• New growth will hide these stem stubbles, and they will never be unsightly.
+• New growth will hide these stem stubble, and they will never be unsightly.

 3. Leaves are life's magic elixir

 • Leaves are food and shelter par excellence.
-The leaf layer is more biodiverse than any other layer above ground.
-It brings forth all good things, like nature's essential workforce that makes nutrients available for your plants and keeps the plants healthy and, therefore, resistant to the clean-up crews — pests and fungi.
+The leaf layer is more biodiverse than any other above-ground layer.
+It brings forth all good things, like nature's essential workforce that makes nutrients available to your plants and keeps them healthy and, therefore, resistant to the clean-up crews — pests and fungi.

-• The existence of many charismatic beings, such as fireflies, the luna moth, and ovenbirds, is so tightly interwoven with a leaf layer that they have become rare in our landscapes.
+• The existence of many charismatic beings, such as fireflies, the luna moth, and ovenbirds, is so closely intertwined with the leaf layer that they have become rare in our landscapes.

-• So - when can we take off the leave layer?
-Never is the simple answer :-) It is like the principle of continuous bloom throughout the seasons to provide nectar at any time, with early blooming shrubs in spring to an abundance of flowers in summer and asters and goldenrods in fall.
+• So, when can we take off the leave layer?
+Never is the simple answer :-) It is like the principle of continuous bloom throughout the seasons to provide nectar at any time, with early blooming shrubs in spring, to an abundance of flowers in summer and asters and goldenrods in fall.
 A leaf layer is only a habitat if it is present year-round!
-It is a habitat for many insects in their different life stages, feeding birds, amphibians, reptiles and mammals.
+It is a habitat for many insects at different life stages, providing food for birds, amphibians, reptiles, and mammals.

 • If you must remove some leaves in spring, the safest time is to wait until the apple, cherry, and plum trees are no longer in bloom and nighttime lows are at least 7 consecutive days above 10ºC.
-Most butterflies and bees will have emerged and no longer need a blanket against frost, but you will still eliminate the food that the soil microbes and your plants depend on and the home for many insects.
+Most butterflies and bees will have emerged and no longer need a blanket against frost, but you will still eliminate the food that soil microbes and your plants depend on, as well as the home for many insects.

 • Because it is best to keep all leaves in place in spring, learn over the years through your observations how thick your leaf layer can be to strike the perfect balance between nature's and your preferences.

-• If you end up with too many leaves in fall for your garden beds, a straightforward solution is to replace some lawn with beautiful flowers, grasses and shrubs to create habitat and space for leaves.
+• If you end up with too many leaves in your garden beds in the fall, a straightforward solution is to replace some lawn with beautiful flowers, grasses, and shrubs to create habitat and space for leaves.

 • Another solution is to keep the extra leaves in a pile underneath some trees or somewhere out of the way.
 Making a pile is also a good solution if you remove some leaves in spring.
 Use the resulting compost as a spa treatment for your garden in the following years.

 We acknowledged that a garden must strike a balance between a healthy ecosystem and our need for beauty.
-We explored how we can accommodate the needs of wildlife, representing the action side of the coin.
+We explored how we can accommodate wildlife's needs, representing the action side of the coin.
 But the flip side of the coin is our mindset.
 Everything will fall into place when we experience that we are an integral part of this system.
-Our ideas of beauty will shift as we allow our minds to gradually free ourselves from societal norms and our education, founded in consumerist values.
+Our ideas of beauty will shift as we allow our minds to gradually free us from societal norms and from an education founded in consumerist values.
 We will ask ourselves how we can contribute today instead of what we need to kill, and we will discover that we are truly loved by all the trees and creatures around us, who provide us with air, water, food, shelter, and joy, and we want to reciprocate.

-Let's fully embrace nature's intelligence and become part of this exquisite dance once again.
-As an observer, learner, and active participant, realigned with nature's biology, our physical and mental health will increase, and our urge to control will evaporate.
+Let's fully embrace nature's intelligence and once again become part of this exquisite dance.
+As observers, learners, and active participants realigned with nature's biology, our physical and mental health will improve, and our urge to control will evaporate.

 Welcome to living life to the fullest!

-Reading a book is a great way to enjoy the outdoors while holding off on cleaning up.
+Reading a book is a great way to enjoy the outdoors while putting off cleaning.
 Here are some of my favourites:

 Robin Wall Kimmerer: Braiding Sweetgrass